With a combination of a small number of people + software + servers and robots

 The first year they are fearful, the second year they get used to it and make big mistakes, and the third year they think they have it all figured out and stagnate.

-Good or bad, this law comes into play when you start something.
+Whether it is good or bad, this law comes into play when you start something.

 First part-time job, new hire, first manager, first start-up, newly launched service.